 The school can request an Education, Health and Care Assessment from the Local Authority when, despite an individual programme of sustained intervention, there remains a significant cause for concern.
-This will be based on the graduated response of Assess, Plan, Review and Do and typically over a period of at least two terms.
+This will be based on the graduated response of assess, plan, do, review and typically must have taken place over a period of at least two terms.
 The process of an EHC Application is around 20 weeks.
-Parents can also put in an EHC Application, school SENCO can provide guidance for a parent request which is made using the CWAC electronic platform The Hub.
-If an EHC request is successful, an annual review will be held to monitor and report on progress towards short and long term outcomes based on the child's individual needs.
+Parents can also put in an EHC Application.
+The SENCO can provide guidance for a parental request which is made using the CWAC electronic platform 'The Hub'.
+If an EHC request is successful and an EHCP is granted, an annual review will be held to monitor and report on progress towards short- and long-term outcomes based on the child's individual needs.